BanceDev/alpine-pages/README.md

 ![](https://img.shields.io/npm/dt/alpinejs-pages)
 ![](https://img.shields.io/github/license/BanceDev/alpine-pages)

 Alpine Pages is a plugin desinged to make it simpler to make multiple "pages" for your Alpine SPA.
-This is achieved by allowing you to make fully reactive html inside your Alpine.data, enabling you to use alpine in more freeform ways and preventing clutter in your html documents.
+This is achieved by allowing you to make fully reactive html and css inside your Alpine.data, enabling you to use alpine in more freeform ways and preventing clutter in your html documents.

 ## Install